mvac7/fR3eL_memory_MSX_Libraries/README.md

 - **memory_Z80.rel** provides you with functions to read or write to the memory.
 - **memory_Slots_MSX.rel** allows you to configure the pages of the slots and subslots.

-You can use this library to develop applications for ROM, MSXBASIC or MSX-DOS environments, using the Small Device C Compiler [(SDCC)](http://sdcc.sourceforge.net/) cross compiler.
+You can use these libraries to develop applications for ROM, MSXBASIC or MSX-DOS environments, using the Small Device C Compiler [(SDCC)](http://sdcc.sourceforge.net/) cross compiler.

 You can access the documentation here with [`How to use the library`](docs/HOWTO.md).